 Henry Creates More of a Mess

-For English citizens, so many changes were being made throughout the kingdom and not always for the better.
+For English citizens, many changes were being made throughout the kingdom, and not always for the better.
 They saw their monasteries being destroyed, Catholicism was replaced virtually overnight, and the Catholic Princess Mary would be unable to inherit the crown.

 Droughts in 1535 had decimated much-needed crops, and as a result, livestock.
 The price of food skyrocketed and wages dropped significantly.
 Even so, Henry had no problem building more palaces and having lavish banquets.
-His kitchens could cater than a thousand people at a time, and eating rich foods that most of his citizens could only dream of: lobster, custard, and cream of almonds.
+His kitchens could cater to a thousand people at a time, and eat rich foods that most of his citizens could only dream of lobster, custard, and cr:eam of almonds.

 The inflation was further exacerbated by Henry's paranoid obsession with the fruitless wars in France and Scotland.
 As so, he hastily increased his kingdom's money supply with numerous, cheaply-made coins which caused inflation.
 Newly-discovered silver and gold from the Americas also entered the market, and thus depreciated English money.